 COCOP aims for plant-wide monitoring and control of complex distributed processes.
-Control of complex industrial processes is typically dependent on computational models and on having up-to-date data available to be used when optimising production and reducing the environmental impact.
+Control of complex industrial processes is typically dependent on computational models and having up-to-date data available to be used when optimising production and reducing the environmental impact.
 Many of these processes are distributed which is also the case for the control systems typically used at plants and at sub process levels.
-The distribution makes it challenging to monitor and control the processes when information can not be easily communicated and direct integration of information systems is challenging.

-In this document, the general COCOP system architecture is presented.
-This deliverable is the first of two deliverables describing the software architecture, and focuses on laying out the fundamental architecture directions both for the internal composition as well as external integrations.
-The architecture presented does not try to create a new control system but rather a concept for exchanging information and data in distributed systems, so that coordinating control applications can be created in a scalable and more flexible manner.
+This makes it challenging to monitor and control the processes when information can not be easily communicated and direct integration of information systems is challenging.
+The developed architecture does not try to create a new control system but rather a concept for exchanging information and data in distributed processes, so that coordinating control applications can be created in a scalable and more flexible manner.